 7. Check out at the end of the checklist

 The above tips should help you to avoid burning out from all that great work you’ve accomplished, but there’s one more essential step – quit while you’re ahead.
 It’s important to leave today’s work on a high note so that you’re ready to roll tomorrow.
 When you’ve finished everything you’ve set out to do to the best of your ability, step away and call it a day.
 Have a bunch of tasks that could come next?
 Create tomorrow’s list and feel good about having finished today’s tasks and having taken tomorrow’s first step.
 By the end of the week, as long as I’ve completed all the work I set out to, I can walk away guilt-free.

 If you want to sleep more hours than you work, you should make sure you’re sleeping at least eight hours.
 But just as you can be creative with your work hours, sleeping hours don’t have to be amassed in the eight-hour blocks that we think they do.
 All over the world, siestas, repos and nap-times allow adults to reach their full eight hours of shuteye and wake up feeling refreshed and refocused.
-Even Google offers nap rooms, recognizing it increases techie productivity!
-If you’re more partial to the traditional nighttime slumber however, try setting a timer rather than an alarm, counting down from an ideally uninterrupted eight hours at lights out.
-For a fascinating video (it’s a TedTalk) on why sleep is so crucial for our brains and and brain functions, click here.
+Even Google offers nap rooms, recognising it increases techie productivity!
+If you’re more partial to the traditional nighttime slumber, however, try setting a timer rather than an alarm, counting down from an ideally uninterrupted eight hours at lights out.

 After trying these steps, you may find you have more time on your hands than you did before — congratulations, task master!
 Now, channel your inner Frenchman and resist the temptation to do more.
 Increasing your productivity doesn’t necessarily mean you should put in more work hours.
 It means you’re now privy to the revered work-life balance.
 What will you do with your extra third of the day?